HandsOnDataViz/book/docs/HandsOnDataViz.md

 locally with your browser, before uploading your commits to the public web.

+Tip: Atom Editor has many built-in features that recognize and help you edit code, plus the option to install more [packages](https://atom.io/packages) in the Preferences menu.
+One helpful built-in tool is Edit &gt; Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
+Another built-in tool is Edit &gt; Lines &gt; Auto Indent, which automatically cleans up selected text or an entire page of code for easier reading.

 GitHub also offers a powerful platform for collaborative projects, such as *Hands-On Data Visualization*.
 As co-authors, we composed the text of these book chapters and all of the sample code templates on GitHub.
 Jack